Analyze SERP Backlink Profiles in Bulk for SEO Using Python

 Make SERP API Call

-Next, we build the simple API call using the parameters above (add any additional you want), run it, and receive the results in JSON form.
-Simple!
+Next, build the API call using the parameters above (add any additional ones as needed), run it, and receive the results in JSON form.

 Setup Container Lists and Dataframe

-Now we simply create our list variables where our data will be temporarily stored and then moved to the pandas dataframe where it will ultimately live.
-Any extra metric analysis you want to store will need to be added as additional columns.
-Note I am also splitting the query by spaces and creating a list of one-grams that we will use for anchor text analysis compared to the query.
-We will find out how strong the backlink anchor text is topically compared to the query.
+Now create list variables for temporary storage and then move the data into the pandas DataFrame where it will ultimately live.
+Add any extra metrics you want to store as additional columns.
+Note: I split the query by spaces to create a list of one-grams that we will use for anchor text analysis compared to the query.
+This helps measure how topically aligned backlink anchor text is with the query.

 Process SERP Result URLs